logzio/documentation/docs/shipping/AWS/aws-control-tower.md

 :::

-To deploy this project, click the button that matches the region you wish to deploy your Stack to:
+To deploy this project, click the button that matches the region you wish to deploy your stack to:

 | Region           | Deployment                                                                                                                                                                                                                                                                                                                       |
 |------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|